Frequently asked questions

 How does the map work?

 Your address shows as a pin on the public map a few days before the walk.
 Shoppers can filter pins by the categories you picked at sign-up.
-The printed map goes to every household in the boundary; the live mobile map also shows last-minute sellers who registered after print.
+The organizer also posts a printed flyer with the dotted map at boards and poles in the area, and hands out a smaller walking version on event day; the live mobile map also shows last-minute sellers who registered after print.

 Day of the walk